sara-sabr/ITStrategy/Strategies/UmbrellaFund.md

 *Option 2*

-Engage business lines about available funding how highly desired, or high priority, functions
+1. Engage business lines about available funding how highly desired, or high priority, functions
+2. Engage business lines to provide $X/year in a determined cost centre that will act as the umbrella fund pot

 *Option 3*

-Leverage existing ESDC available funds
+Leverage existing IITB available funds

 *Option 4*